flawnson/Ouroboros/README.md

 ## About The Project
 ### Built With
+Several specialty libraries are used.
+A list of all packages and their version can be found in the config/envs directory.
 ### Code Style
+Docstrings, typehints, and comments brought to you in [Google Style](https://google.github.io/styleguide/pyguide.html).
 ### Directory Structure
+Directory structure mimics conventional PyTorch projects.
+A full dated summary can be found in directory_tree.txt.

 ## Getting Started
 ### Prerequisites
 ### Installation
 ### Environment Setup
 ### Container Setup
+Docker containers for running the project are on the roadmap!

 ## Usage
+The core component of usage is the training pipeline.
+The tuning pipeline, parallelization pipeline, and all others inherit from the Trainer superclass.
 ### Demo
 ### Tuning
 ### Parallelizing